reinosk/reinosk.github.io/content/posts/htb/linux-fundamental/introduction/linux-structure.md

 author: "@reinosk"
 title: Linux Structure
 date: 2024-01-31T10:03:28.407Z
-# description: ads
+description: Linux is an indispensable tool and system in the field of cybersecurity.
+Many servers run on Linux and offer a wide range of possibilities for offensive security practitioners, network defenders, and systems administrators.
 summary: Linux is an indispensable tool and system in the field of cybersecurity.
 Many servers run on Linux and offer a wide range of possibilities for offensive security practitioners, network defenders, and systems administrators.
-This module covers the essentials for starting with the Linux operating system and terminal.
 series: ["HTB"]
 ShowToc: true
 # TocOpen: true